 Emergency response to the locust plague

-With sufficient funding, FAO, together with the national authorities, will carry out the requested large-scale aerial campaigns to control locust populations.
-Under the Three-year Programme (2013 – 2016), the first campaign (2013/14) successfully halted the plague and the second campaign (2014/15) successfully supported the decline of the plague, while protecting crops and pastures and the third campaign (2015/16) confirmed the decline and enabled almost reaching remission.
+FAO, together with the national authorities, has implemented three successive campaigns to control locust populations.
+The first campaign (2013/14) successfully halted the plague, the second campaign (2014/15) supported the decline of the plague, while protecting crops and pastures and the third campaign (2015/16) confirmed the decline and enabled almost reaching remission.

 Survey and control operations

-Locust populations have been controlled on over 1.8 million hectares since the start of the spraying operations of first campaign in November 2013, until the end of the third and last campaign, in July 2016.
-The Programme was designed to also minimize the impact of locust control operations on Madagascar’s ecosystem, one of the richest in the world.
-For example, when the infested areas are near national parks or in areas with sensitive ecosystems, control operations are carried out with biopesticides only.
+Locust populations have been controlled over 2.3 million hectares from the beginning of the spraying operations of the first campaign, in November 2013, until the end of the third and last campaign, in July 2016.
+The Programme was designed to also minimize the impact of locust control operations on the Malagasy ecosystem, one of the richest in the world.
+Consequently, when the infested areas were close to national parks or environmentally sensitive areas, control operations were carried out with biopesticides only.
 In parallel, a well-trained team controlling the impact of control operations on human health and the environment has monitored field staff and operations undertaken.